A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 ある : 或る

-Using an int as a primary key is preferable over text objects, but hashing the norm and base would lead to a high likelihood of collisions because of the following:
+Using an int as a primary key is preferable over text objects, but hashing the lemma and inflection would lead to a high likelihood of collisions because of the following:

 # sqlite integers are max 2^(63)-1 = 9,223,372,036,854,775,807